skellat/mkdocs-cms/docs/statement.md

 ## The Situation

-America remains at a crossroads while rather split.
+America remains at a crossroads while rather split socially.
 We monitor many difficult situations.
 We continue to work to help others as best we can.

 ## Planned Actions